nsheils/til/README.md

-# Today I Learnt
+# Today I learned

-A Hugo-built static site of Today-I-Learnt (TIL) posts, designed to make it as easy as possible to publish a new post.
+A Hugo-built static site of Today-I-learned (TIL) posts, designed to make it as easy as possible to publish a new post.

 ## Scripts